Your Whole Life Policy Illustration

 Life insurance is an important purchase.
 Be sure to examine all the documents.

 How can you tell if the policy you are considering is right for you?
 You want the best possible coverage, from a financially strong company,.
 The product you are considering is based on dozens of factors..
 So evaluating your policy involves more than a quick glance at the premium table and insurance amount.
 You should also review each page of your policy and your policy illustration with your agent.

 An illustration is not part of the policy and is not a contract.
 However, it is a valuable tool to help your agent explain your policy.

-A policy illustration for a permanent cash value permanent policy is a computer-generated document that shows how your policy increases in value over time.
-Your illustration provides a year-by-year snapshot of how a policy's guaranteed minimum values and non-guaranteed values develop.
-Specifically, it shows relationships between premiums, guaranteed cash values, guaranteed death benefits and non-guaranteed cash values, and non-guaranteed death benefits based on the company's current dividend scale, which is not guaranteed.
+A policy illustration for a permanent cash value policy is a computer-generated document that shows (or illustrates) your policy values over time.
+Your illustration provides a year-by-year snapshot of a policy's guaranteed minimum values and non-guaranteed values.
+Specifically, it shows the premium outlays, guaranteed cash values, guaranteed death benefits and non-guaranteed cash values, and non-guaranteed death benefits based on the company's current dividend scale, which is not guaranteed.

 Review the entire document, starting with the proposal page.
 This page identifies the type of policy, face amount, premiums and other relevant information.
 The rest of the illustration consists of columns that show changing values year-by-year.